-In the event of a clear deviation from the dress code, a player may be asked to leave the course.
+In case of major deviation from the dress code, a player may be asked to leave the course.

-In case of violation of the code of conduct by a spectator, accompanying person or parent, these people, even in their absence, may be summoned before the Tournament Committee, which may order them to leave the club.
-This decision will be notified to the Club Director who will have full authority to enforce it.
+In case of violation of the code of conduct by a spectator, accompanying person or parent, these individuals may be summoned in front of the event committee, which may order them to leave the club.

-The Code of Conduct is in effect during any practice period and the penalties incurred will be applied to the next hole to be played in the competition.
-Failure to comply with the practice rules specified in the Vademecum will be considered as a behavioural misconduct.
+During any training period, the code of conduct is in force and the penalties incurred will be applied to the next hole to be played in the competition.
+Failure to comply with the practice rules specified in the Vademecum will be considered as a behavioral misconduct.